 Your architect holds a lot of the power, they are responsible for ensuring your ideas are translated into a scheme that can be built while creating a project that the local planning authority can approve.
 So you’ll want to work with an architect who’s competent, capable and full of ideas.

-Why forming a good working relationship makes sense
+Why forming a strong working partnership makes sense

-There are many reasons why having a good working relationship with your architect makes sense.
+There are many reasons why you want to working constructively with your architect.
 Firstly, peace of mind.
 Entrusting a professional to deliver your project requires confidence in that person or company and their ability to meet and exceed your expectation.

 As professionals, your architect will advise you during the process while ensuring the project runs smoothly and to budget.
 While you might be bombarded by choices (from where to place socket, colours and kitchen design), your architect will ensure decisions are made quickly, keeping the project moving.

 Another benefit of a strong working relationship is navigating the planning system.
 There may be little you can do to speed the planning process up.
 However, having an architect on your side who deals with the planners regularly, can help smooth the process ensuring a quicker result.